zhenglu0/Tennis_System/README.md

 the experiment of the method.
 Finally some suggestion of improving the system and opinions on the future work are presented.

-##Results of screenshot of this project
+## Results of screenshots of this project

 ![screenshot](https://github.com/RogerFederer03/Tennis_System/blob/master/Results/Result12.JPG)
 ![screenshot](https://github.com/RogerFederer03/Tennis_System/blob/master/Results/Result13.JPG)